Curves of Minimax Curvature: Introduction

-The necessary conditions obtained from the maximum principle are then combined with a series of geometric arguments, such as Lemma \ref{CCCC} showing that a curve of type $CCCC$ cannot be optimal because it can be deformed into a feasible curve with the same maximum curvature, but which does not satisfy the necessary conditions.
+In the present paper, we are not only interested in classifying critical curves, we would also like to know which of the critical curves are {\em optimal} as well as devise an efficient numerical method to compute these curves.
+To this end, the necessary conditions obtained from the maximum principle are combined with a series of geometric arguments, for example Lemma \ref{CCCC} shows that a curve of type $CCCC$ cannot be optimal because it can be deformed into a feasible curve with the same maximum curvature, but which does not satisfy the necessary conditions.
 These observations lead to our main result, a refined classification in Theorem~\ref{classification}: any solution to Problem~(P) is of type $CCC$, or $CSC$, or $COC$, or $SOS$, or a subset thereof, with all circular arcs having the same maximum possible radius (or minimum possible maximum curvature).
-So we have that, just like in the Markov--Dubins problem, solutions of problem (P) cannot consist of more than three segments.
+So we have the new result that, just like in the Markov--Dubins problem, solutions of problem (P) cannot consist of more than three segments.
 However, unlike in the Markov--Dubins problem, under specific conditions (Propositions \ref{SCS} and \ref{COC}), they can contain closed circular loops.

 Since Problem (P) is related to the Markov--Dubins problem by interchange of constraint and cost, it is perhaps not surprising that the solutions are so similar.
 Indeed, a relationship between solutions of the two problems was established in \cite[Proposition 5]{moser2022}: a solution of the Markov--Dubins problem is a solution to Problem (P).
 In Theorem \ref{theo:MD&P} we give an alternative proof of this fact in terms of the optimal control formulation, and then demonstrate that the converse does not hold (Remark \ref{rem:MD&P}).